About the Project

 This project is one of the 2018 WISE Awards winners.

-Partners for Possibility by Symphonia for South Africa, is a program which improves the quality of education by capacitating principals in under-resourced schools and building their leadership skills through partnerships with business leaders.
+Partners for Possibility (PfP) by Symphonia for South Africa is a program that improves education quality by capacitating principals in under-resourced schools and building their leadership skills through partnerships with business leaders.
+Recognizing that quality education is the key to breaking South Africa’s vicious cycle of poverty, PfP works to achieve this by focusing on school principals, the people tasked with leading school communities and creating an environment that supports high-quality teaching and learning.

 Context and Issue

-Partners for Possibility (PfP), the flagship program of Symphonia, taps into an abundant national resource to develop the leadership capacity of principals in under-resourced schools by facilitating partnerships between principals and business leaders.
+PfP, the flagship program of Symphonia for SA, taps into an abundant national resource to develop the leadership capacity of principals in under-resourced schools by facilitating partnerships between principals and business leaders.
 Both partners participate in a 12-month structured leadership development program, while simultaneously tackling challenges together in schools and learning from and about each other.
+Since 2011 the PfP program has been launched in 1,401 schools, impacting 1,401 principals and their business partners, 35,025 teachers and over one million students.
+Findings from the latest independent evaluation of PfP, published in 2019, shows that significant and sustained changes in the principals’ leadership practices were confirmed in 96% of participating schools.
+With their enhanced leadership capacity, PfP principals are overseeing improvements in various areas of their schools.

 Several independent evaluations have found that PfP’s impact has been profoundly positive in participating schools.
-This, together with PfP’s scalability, sustainability and sound governance explains why Symphonia has been ranked among the world’s top 100 NGOs and why the organisation is determined to implement PfP in at least 2,000 schools by 2025.
+This, together with PfP’s scalability, sustainability and sound governance explains why Symphonia for SA has been ranked among the world’s top 100 NGOs and why the organization is determined to implement PfP in at least 2,000 schools by 2022.